encode/starlette/docs/deprecation.md

 ```

 !!! warning
-    Pre-1.0 Starlette will consider two minor releases instead of the next major release.
+    Pre-1.0 Starlette will remove deprecated code in the stable release (1.0).

-    If a feature is deprecated in version 0.1.0, it will be removed in version 0.3.0.

 The drop of a feature will be documented in the release notes, and the user will be warned about it.